We-ppreciate/weppreciate-part-b-submission-readme/readme.md

 #### Node.js

-Used for all backend scripting
+Used for all backend scripting.

 #### npm

-Used for package installation and management
+Used for package installation and management.

 #### MongoDB